pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Then came the shift.
 The evidence, long kept at bay, found new openings.
 She read everything — a private, week-long reckoning.
 By the end, it was obvious: homeopathy made no sense.
 Her new view isn’t provisional.
 It’s woven in now.
 She has no intention of going back.

 Contradictions are everywhere.
 But conflict only matters when species meet.
 Minds don’t just integrate — they partition.
-They let contradictions take root — so long as the terrain stays undisturbed.
+They let contradictions take root, as long as the terrain remains undisturbed.